OpenWebconcept/plugin-owc-gravityforms-zaaksysteem/docs/index.md

 ```

 ## New API client
 There is support for multiple ZGW API clients (OpenZaak, Decos JOIN, etc.).
-To add a new, additional API client, a custom implementation of `OWC\Zaaksysteem\Client\Client` is required.
+To add a new, additional API client, a custom implementation of `OWC\Zaaksysteem\Contracts\Client` is required.
+The `OWC\Zaaksysteem\Contracts\AbstractClient` may be extended to save time.

-For this implementation:
+For any implementation:
 1. The `AVAILABLE_ENDPOINTS` array should be updated to point to the right `Endpoint` implementations that are supported.
 If possible, use the default Endpoint implementations.
 2. The `CALLABLE_NAME` must be a reference to a callable abstract in the DI container.
 3. The `CLIENT_NAME` should be updated, though currently is not required.

-Additionally a custom `OWC\Zaaksysteem\Http\Authentication\TokenAuthenticator` might be required, as the way of authentication might differ.
+Additionally a custom `OWC\Zaaksysteem\Contracts\TokenAuthenticator` is required, as the way of authentication might differ.
+Simply extending `OWC\Zaaksysteem\Contracts\AbstractTokenAuthenticator` might be enough.

 Next, the `config/container.php` file must be updated so that it has a factory for the defined `CALLABLE_NAME`.
 This factory must construct the client.